marselomeri/airliner/docs/glossary.rst

   TO
     The Telemetry Output (TO) flight software application sends telemetry from the remote vehicle to the ground.

+  PE
+    The Position Estimator (PE) flight software application sends position data from the remote vehicle to the ground.

   CCSDS
     Consultative Committee for Space Data Systems (CCSDS) develops and documents communications and data systems standards for spaceflight. `https://public.ccsds.org`_